-- □ Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 3 months, whichever occurs first).
-(See footnote #.) - \Box Check axle fluid level and add fluid as needed.
-(See footnote .) - □ Rotate tires.
+- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - ☐ Lubricate chassis components (or every 3 months, whichever occurs first).
+(See footnote #.) - ☐ Check axle fluid level and add fluid as needed.
+(See footnote .) - ☐ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
-(See footnote +.)
+(See footnote +.) - ☐ Diesel Engine Only: Replace fuel filler cap if driving in dusty conditions.
+An Emission Control Service.

-- ☐ Change automatic transmission fluid and filter if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+- ☐ Change automatic transmission fluid and filter if the vehicle has a diesel engine, if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.